Skip to Content

 Neapolitan architect and designer Mario Marenco created his eponymous collection of armchairs and sofas for Arflex fifty years ago.
 In celebration of its semicentennial landmark, the brand has announced that the iconic design will now be available in a number of outdoor versions. arflex.it

-6The artful complement
+The artful complement

-CESARECHIMENTIFOTOGRAFO20th Century Studios
+CESARECHIMENTIFOTOGRAFO//20th Century Studios

 Exploring what Living Divani describes as ‘the intimate connection between bodies and objects’, this tall and slimline ‘Kigi’ coat hanger has been conceived by design duo Junpei and Lori Tamaki and is one of a series of products which the brand spotlighted during this year’s show.
 The detail of the catchall tray is a particularly chic touch. livingdivani.it

-7The storage solution
+The storage solution

 Poltrona Frau